 Gokumen has done extensive research on the “important mucin protein called MUC7 that is found in saliva.”
 What they found, “a group of genomes from Sub-Saharan Africa presented a variant of MUC7 that was extremely different to versions observed in all other modern human populations.”
 This strongly suggested “ancient hominim” introgression into modern Africans.
 (AncientNews.net, 2017)

 Note – Homo erectus spread worldwide over 1 million years ago.
 Homo ergaster is considered by some to be the African branch of Erectus.
 Heidelbergensis is believed to have emerged from Ergaster/Erectus.
 (Smithsonian).
 Late Heidelbergensis is putative Homo rhodesiensas.

-Dr. Lee Berger, Resident Explorer at National Geographic believes Africans’ admixture could be with “primitive… tiny brain” Homo naledi (NatGeo 2015), and adds moderns and archaics lived side-by-side and may even have interbred: “You can imagine how disruptive that might have been.”
+Berger, Resident Explorer at National Geographic believes Africans’ admixture could be with his newer discovery, “primitive… tiny brain” Homo naledi (NatGeo 2015), and adds moderns and archaics lived side-by-side and may even have interbred: “You can imagine how disruptive that might have been.”